arki1/examples/README.md

 kubectl describe tfjob
 ```

-For even more information, you can retrieve the python logs from the pod that's running the container itself (after the container has finished initializing):
+For even more information, you can retrieve the python logs from the pod that's running the container itself (after the container has finished initializing).

+If this command fails with `Error from server (BadRequest): container "tensorflow" in pod "mnist-train-dist-chief-0" is waiting to start: ContainerCreating`, don't worry: just try again.

 ```bash
 kubectl logs -f mnist-train-dist-chief-0
 ```

+Hit `CTRL-C` to interrupt the logs streaming.

 When training is complete, you can query your bucket's data using gsutil.
 You should see the model data added to your bucket: